MITCH HANNAHS BASEBALL CAMPS COACHING STAFF

-Head coach Mitch Hannahs enters his eighth season at the helm of the Indiana State baseball program after returning to his alma mater in 2013.
+Head coach Mitch Hannahs enters his 10th season at the helm of the Indiana State baseball program after returning to his alma mater in 2013.
 Hannahs, who is one of the most decorated student-athletes in program history, entered the Indiana State Hall of Fame in 2010.
-Overall, Hannahs has been a part of seven of the programs 11 trips to the NCAA Postseason Tournament as a player or coach.
+Overall, Hannahs has been a part of seven of the program’s 11 trips to the NCAA Postseason Tournament as a player or coach.

 Hannahs led his club to an 8-6 record in 2020 before the season was suspended due to COVID-19.